Zierax/Axiom-Earth2/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Axiom Public License.
 The underlying TESS data is publicly available from the MAST archive at the Space Telescope Science Institute.